 Solutions:

-Try taking out your battery for couple of minutes, Turn off Wi-Fi, Remove your SD card and restart the phone
+Try taking out your battery for a couple of minutes, Turn off Wi-Fi, Remove your SD card, and restart the phone.

 Virus:

-- Download an antivirus app to your Android cell phone and scan both the SD and internal storage memory of your phone
+1. Download an antivirus app to your Android cell phone and scan your phone's SD and internal storage memory.

-- In case you are not able to access your Smartphone due to virus, then connect your Android device to your desktop / laptop computer and scan for viruses and malwares using your computer antivirus program
+2. If you cannot access your Smartphone due to a virus, connect your Android device to your desktop/laptop computer and scan for viruses and malware using your computer antivirus program.

 For Application issue: